 Please join us for Worship.
 We would love to see you in church!

-Worship will begin at 10:30 with Connie Rumbaugh, Liturgist.
+Worship will begin at 10:30 with Steve Lankford, Liturgist.

-Welcome to the CSPC Choir, with Denise Caldarello, Director, singing the Praise Song & Anthem.
+Welcome to CSPC Choir, Denise Caldarello, Director singing the Praise Song “Risen to Save” and “Beautiful Empty Grave” for the Anthem.

 ANNOUNCEMENTS: